Helicopter-based hunting in Fiordland: History

 European settlers imported red deer for sport into New Zealand and released them into the forests starting in 1851, along with many other introduced animals.
 The environment proved perfect for a population explosion, the result being widespread damage both to vegetation and to farmers' grazing.
 The New Zealand government, in order to solve the problem, paid deer cullers a bounty per deer-tail in an attempt to control deer numbers, starting in the 1930s.
 Until the early 1950s, the sale of deer hides recovered by the government hunters supposedly financed the wildlife culling operations.
 This ceased when the market collapsed.
 Then Germany began to purchase exported New Zealand venison, and the deer market hunting industry commenced.

 Hunters used horses and jet boats to transport deer back to game depots for sale.
 The typical “kiwi bloke” “do-it-yourself” identity created and developed this self-made industry.
 (Compare "Southern man".)
 The next stage of development saw the introduction of helicopters, used for carrying deer back to awaiting trucks positioned at remote road ends, for couriering to the venison-processing factories.
 This was pioneered by Tim Wallis in 1965.
 The technique of shooting deer from helicopters with doors removed became perfected with thanks to Rex Forrester, a recognised New Zealand hunting and fishing specialist.

 By 1970, more than sixty helicopters were being used for deer hunting and recovery.
 A two hundred deer kill count counted as a highly productive day, worth $17,000, though more crews averaged 100 kills.
 In 1973, venison prices soared further, resulting in increased illegal yet profitable helicopter hunts and reports of shootings, arson, sabotage, and fist fights.
-The RNZAF sent two Iroquis helicopters to prevent poaching and trespassing in what became known as the "Helicopter Wars" or "Deer Wars".
+The RNZAF sent two Iroquois helicopters to prevent poaching and trespassing in what became known as the "Helicopter Wars" or "Deer Wars".